danielinux7/open-translate/README.md

 For tokenization, the backend uses Sentencepiece.
 Include the `src.model` and `tgt.model` models in the `/models/<langSrc-langTgt>/<Version>/assets` folder.

+You can unpuck `server/models.zip` to get the available models running.

 ### User-Submitted Translations

 The `/starred` folder serves as the destination for user-submitted edited or high-quality translations via the frontend.